Understanding the Threat of Misinformation in K-12 Education

 Does this source have transparent ownership and funding?

-We Are Leaving This to Chance
+Leaving It to Chance

 Eileen Wang is not a propagandist in any recognizable sense.
 She is a local mother embedded in a community that trusted her, running a website that looked like neighborhood news for her Chinese-American community.
 Except that the content came from Beijing.
 Her neighbors had no particular reason to know the difference, and that was the entire point.

 That is what an undefended information environment looks like at the street level.
-It’s not a broadcast tower, or a foreign accent, or an undercover agent in a trench coat.
+It’s not a broadcast tower, a foreign accent, or an undercover agent in a trench coat.
 It’s much more familiar than that.

 The United States has made no equivalent decision, and the gap between those two choices is stark.
 It is the difference between a public that can look at “U.S. News Center” (Eileen Wang’s website) and ask the right questions, and one that can’t.